May 28, 2021 • Blue Habits Tips, Resources

 Stay informed on issues related to plastic pollution and help make others aware of the problem.
 Tell your friends and family about how they can be part of the solution, or host a viewing party for one of the many plastic pollution focused documentaries, like A Plastic Ocean, Garbage Island: An Ocean Full of Plastic, Bag It, Addicted to Plastic, Plasticized, or Garbage Island.

 There are many non-profit organizations working to reduce and eliminate ocean plastic pollution in a variety of different ways, including Oceanic Society, Plastic Pollution Coalition, 5 Gyres, Algalita, Plastic Soup Foundation, and others.
 These organizations rely on donations from people like you to continue their important work.
 Even small donations can make a big difference!

 These seven ideas only scratch the surface for ways you can help address the growing problem of plastic pollution in the oceans.
 The important thing is that we all do something, no matter how small.
 For more ideas and resources, sign up to join our Blue Habits community of people worldwide committed to joyful daily actions that improve ocean health.

-Join our growing community of people dedicated to simple, daily actions that improve ocean health.
+Join our growing community of people dedicated to reducing plastic pollution and other threats to ocean wildlife.
 You’ll receive free tips, information, and resources to help live a more ocean-friendly lifestyle.

 Oceanic Society community members clean up San Francisco’s Ocean Beach.